-If you are a corporation that is required to file its Wisconsin franchise or income tax return on Form 4, also complete line 15b or 15d.

-If you are a corporation required to file Form 6, complete lines 15c and 15d.

-Individuals, partnerships, and tax-option (S) corporations may skip to line 15e.
+- If you are a corporation that is required to file its Wisconsin franchise or income tax return on Form 4, also complete line 15b or 15d. - If you are a corporation required to file Form 6, complete lines 15c and 15d. - Individuals, partnerships, and tax-option (S) corporations may skip to line 15e after completing line 15a.